-The UNC Center for Community Capital is partnering with Freddie Mac to conduct research designed to understand the market experiences, behavior, and financing decisions made by recent buyers of manufactured housing.
+The UNC Center for Community Capital partnered with Freddie Mac to conduct research designed to understand the market experiences, behavior, and financing decisions made by recent buyers of manufactured housing.
 The findings from this research are intended to enable Freddie Mac to more effectively fulfill its statutory underserved markets obligations to provide greater liquidity to the manufactured housing market, and to support the development of Freddie Mac’s manufactured housing business strategy.

 Latino Households and the State of Affordable Housing

 Data from the years immediately following the housing and foreclosure crisis show a devastating impact on the financial wellbeing of many households.
 Latino and Hispanic households, like many other households of color, were hit particularly hard and have been slower to return to homeownership and rebuild the wealth lost as a result of the crisis.
 Now, ten years later, what are the lingering impacts for Latino families and what new and ongoing challenges are facing this community with regard to affordable housing?
-In partnership with UnidosUS, the CCC is conducting key informant interviews with UnidosUS Affiliates and with Latino households in order to provide a better understanding of the current affordable housing landscape.
+In partnership with UnidosUS, the CCC conducted key informant interviews with UnidosUS Affiliates and with Latino households in order to provide a better understanding of the current affordable housing landscape.

-Through a comparison study of several online financial coaching platforms, the CCC is working to identify gaps and redundancies in the current array of financial coaching tools and resources available for both practitioners and clients, providing new and actionable insights related to current coaching services and ongoing development and funding of new coaching programs.
+Through a comparison study of several online financial coaching platforms, the CCC worked to identify gaps and redundancies in the current array of financial coaching tools and resources available for both practitioners and clients, providing new and actionable insights related to current coaching services and ongoing development and funding of new coaching programs.

 Funder: Kellogg Foundation